 Are you ready to start your financial plan?
 Or would you like to review your current plan?
 We’re happy to help.
 Barber Financial Group provides no-obligation consultations with our financial planners.
 They will sit down and discuss all of your options and help guide you toward your one best financial life.
-Fill out the form below or call us at 913-393-1000 to start your journey to and through retirement.
+Schedule a complimentary consultation below or call us at 913-393-1000 to start your journey to and through retirement.

 Investment advisory services offered through Barber Financial Group, Inc., an SEC Registered Investment Adviser.

 The views expressed represent the opinion of Barber Financial Group an SEC Registered Investment Advisor.
 Information provided is for illustrative purposes only and does not constitute investment, tax, or legal advice.
 Barber Financial Group does not accept any liability for the use of the information discussed.
 Consult with a qualified financial, legal, or tax professional prior to taking any action.